 You already know the importance of saving a language.
 The main point is that you must start doing it.
 You know the reason, but not the motivation to save it.
 This is where I’m confused.
 I don’t have the motivation to do it.
 I’m wondering what would be the motivation.
 You can also say I’m waiting for that something. -Co-director An-Chi Chen

 Headlands Resident Artist José Carlos Teixeira interviews Anita Chang on questions of language and identity in diaspora.

-Facilitated by Larry Hashima, and in the company of filmmakers Valerie Soe, Deann Borshay and Leo Chiang, I presented at the roundtable “Art, Activism, and the Role of Asian American Documentaries in the 21st Century Marketplace” for the 2011 Association for Asian American Studies Association conference in New Orleans, May 18-21.
+In the company of fellow filmmakers Valerie Soe, Deann Borshay and Leo S. Chiang, Anita Chang presented at the roundtable discussion “Art, Activism, and the Role of Asian American Documentaries in the 21st Century Marketplace” lead by Larry Hashima at the Asian American Studies Association Conference on Consuming Asian America in New Orleans, Louisiana, May 18-21, 2011.

-In honor of the recent passing on April 10, 2009, of a very special mentor…
+In honor of the recent passing of a very special mentor on April 10, 2009

 A certain time of day, later afternoon, the sun moved over,

 cooler now.
 I like to sit and watch the shadows of my trees

 on yellow lawn.
 Much better than the trees themselves.

 A tree will take you in, flush riot of needles light burst, the white pine